-Pat Moffett marrried the love of his life Carmen in 1976 and moved to Great Neck Long Island where they raised their five children together.
+Pat Moffett married Carmen in 1976 and moved to Great Neck Long Island where they raised their five children together.
 In 1998, Pat was recognized as Long Island's International Executive of the Year.
 That same year, Carmen was diagnosed with Early Onset Alzheimer's.

-Pat Moffett is presently Vice President, Global Logistics & Customs Compliance at VOXX International Corp.
+Pat Moffett served as Vice President, Global Logistics & Customs Compliance at VOXX International Corp from 1980 to 2017.
 He began his career in the Bill of Lading department for an ocean cargo carrier at just 17 years old.

 "A touching story of a husband's undying love.
 Pat Moffett offers hope and comfort to patients, caregivers and anyone who must deal with Alzheimer's disease in this agonizing tale, which is a testament to the endurance of the human heart".